In today’s competitive college admissions market, students are faced with the task of setting themselves apart from other applicants.

 2. Start a business

 Summer is an excellent time to start your own business: Become a teenage entrepreneur.
 Just something as simple as mowing lawns or babysitting is a good place to start.
 You might also demonstrate your creative side by selling art on Etsy.
 If you are good with computers, you can start a computer repair business.
-If you enjoy writing, consider freelance paid writing jobs.
+If you enjoy writing, consider freelance jobs.
 Starting a business will communicate your strong work ethic and your desire to be enthusiastic about the things you love.

 3. Take classes